search-btnsearch-btn

-Fintech Payments In The Middle East Market
+Fintech Payments in the Middle East Market

-Fintech Payments In The Middle East Market
+Fintech Payments in the Middle East Market

 The Middle East market is ready for rapid change in fintech payments since COVID gave quite a strong push.
 ‘Research and Markets’ data suggests that MEA consumers are keen in adopting digital payments and even trying new emerging ways such as cryptocurrency, biometrics, QR code – point is, they are fast, secure and contactless.